 This is the assessment unit set by the exam board.
 Students will be asked to respond to one of the set starting points and will be given a period of time to prepare for the exam.
-A 10 hour period will be made available for the completion of the examination piece.
+A 10 hour period will be made available for the completion of the examination piece within the department.

 Assessment will be ongoing throughout the course.
-Unit 1 constitutes 60% of the overall mark, Unit 2 40%.
+Unit 1 constitutes 60% of the overall grade, Unit 2 40%.